An Advanced (External) Specimen Repository

 - Click Manage Request Statuses under Specimen Request Settings.

-- If they are not already defined, add the "Processing Request", "Pending Approval", "Complete", and "Rejected" statuses as show below (including the checkmark columns to the right).
+- If they are not already defined, add the "Processing Request", "Pending Approval", "Complete", and "Rejected" statuses as shown below by typing them in (and setting the checkmark columns to the right as shown).

 - Click Save after each addition.